BlinkID/blinkid-ui-ios/README.md

 You can also contact us at [help.microblink.com](https://help.microblink.com/hc/en-us).

 # Feature requests
-If you have any feature requests you can open an issue or you can implement it and make a pull request.
+If you have any feature requests, you can open an issue, or you can implement it and make a pull request.
-Please note that we try to keep the API similar to Android version of framework.
+Please note that we try to keep the API similar to the the [Android version](https://github.com/BlinkID/blinkid-ui-android) of the framework.

 ## Pull requests
 When making pull requests specify the issue/feature your pull request solves/adds.
-If it's a feature add an example why you need this feature, otherwise we might reject your pull request
+If it's a feature, add an example of why you need this feature.
+Otherwise, we might reject your pull request.

 # FAQ
-## How do I customise colors and fonts?
+## How do I customize colors and fonts?
-Check out `MBTheme` file, it contains extensions of `UIColor` and `UIFont`.
+Check out `MBTheme` file; it contains extensions of `UIColor` and `UIFont`.
-Color pallete is split in 3 colors, primary, secondary, tertiary and there's also a shadow color which is separate from the pallete.
+The color palette is split in 3 colors, primary, secondary, tertiary and there's also a shadow color which is separate from the palette.
-Every text shown on the UI has it's font defined here, you can set the font properties and change the font on the UI.
+Every text shown on the UI has its font defined here, you can set the font properties and change the font on the UI.

 ## How do I disable scan sound?
-Using `MBBlinkSettings` shared instace you can set various scanning properties.
+Using `MBBlinkSettings` shared instance you can set various scanning properties.
-To turn off sound after successful scan, set `shouldPlayScanSound` to **false**
+To turn off sound after a successful scan, set `shouldPlayScanSound` to **false**

 ## How do I limit selection to specific countries and document types?
-Use `MBDocumentChooserSettings`, you can use it for the following:
+Use `MBDocumentChooserSettings` for the following:
 * Use `countryFilter` to filter countries you want/don't want users to pick in country table view controller.
 * Use `shouldShowDocumentTypeTabs` to show/hide the controller for choosing documents.
 * Use `shouldShowCountryChooser` to show/hide the button that opens country table view controller.